cching95/samples/pipelines/deploy/MISODailyLoad-Batch-Pipeline-Local/README.md

 # MISO Pipeline using RTDIP
-This article provides a guide on how to execute a pipeline using the RTDIP SDK's MISO components.
+This article provides a guide on how to execute a MISO pipeline using RTDIP.
 This pipeline was tested on an M2 Macbook Pro using VS Code in a Conda (3.11) environment.

 ## Prerequisites
 This pipeline assumes you have followed the installation instructions as specified in the Getting Started section.
 In particular ensure you have installed the following: